crustio/Crust-Grants-Program/crust-grants-terms-and-conditions.md

 Termination with immediate effect will occur if the terms of the Terms and Conditions agreement is violated, as follows:

-(a)  if a deadline according to the Time Schedule is not met;
+(a)  If a deadline according to the Time Schedule is not met;

-1.  if it results from Your behavior that such a deadline will not be met;
+1. If it results from Your behavior that such a deadline will not be met;
-2.  if You become bankrupt, insolvent, wound-up or dissolved or otherwise loses its legal personality as a validly standing entity;
+2. If You become bankrupt, insolvent, wound-up or dissolved or otherwise loses its legal personality as a validly standing entity;
-3.  if there is a Change in Control and DCF. has not given his prior written consent to such Change in control; and/or
+3. If there is a Change in Control and DCF. has not given his prior written consent to such Change in control; and/or
-4.  is the event You do not comply with Section 6 (d), (e) and (f) and/or causes, in any way and at DCF's discretion, any damage to DCF or Crust's image or reputation.
+4. Is the event You do not comply with Section 6 (4), (5) and (6) and/or causes, in any way and at DCF's discretion, any damage to DCF or Crust's image or reputation.

 Furthermore, termination can happen for any reason at the discretion of the DCF Technologies Foundation.